hdesai17/chemoproteogenomics/README.md

 ## Custom Database Generation

-Generate sample-matched peptide variant-containing databases with both minimal Uniprot ID FASTA headers or detailed headers for use in searching mass-spectromtery based proteomics data.
+Generate sample-matched peptide variant-containing databases from VCFs.
+Both minimal Uniprot ID FASTA headers or detailed headers can be used in searching mass-spectromtery based proteomics data

 #### Before Running

+ 1. VCF files must be in your working directory

- 1. Move contents of CustomDB_Generation folder to working directory containing VCF files
+ 2. Move contents of CustomDB_Generation folder to working directory containing VCF files

     `cp -r CustomDB_Generation/* /path/to/your/working/directory/`